San Vito di Cadore: your holiday a few steps away from Cortina

 In summer San Vito is an ideal starting point for walks, trekking and climbings on the Pelmo, the Antelao or the Marmarole, as well as for mountain bike paths, surrounded by a luxuriant nature.
 Try the cycle path along the old Dolomites railway, the ring "Long way in the Dolomites", taking from Calalzo to Cortina d'Ampezzo and then to Dobbiaco.

 History and prehistory: findings in San Vito

-The site, surrounded by a wonderful landscape, can be reached easily from the Passo Giau from Forcella Giau.
+The site, surrounded by a wonderful landscape, can be reached easily from the Giau Pass from Forcella Giau.

-The historical wall on the Giau pass is geografically connected with the Mondeval man.
+The historical wall on the Giau Pass is geographically connected with the Mondeval man.
 This grass and forest basin was a summer pasture contended between San Vito and Cortina.
 In 1752 a judgement obliged the inhabitants of San Vito to build this barrier at their own expense and in only ninety days, otherwise they would lose the right of pasturing in the area.
-Nowadays it is still possible to admire the old boundary stones following the signs you will find driving towards the Giau pass from Cortina.
+Nowadays it is still possible to admire the old boundary stones following the signs you will find driving towards the Giau Pass from Cortina.

 Other facilities: San Vito di Cadore

 Wine and food tour in the Bellunese

 To fully appreciate the places in which you choose to spend your holidays, you should do more than just admire the beautiful landscapes: try for example enjoying the fragrances coming from a table covered with food...

 Besides the disputes, the real fact is that Columbus' discovery had, first of all, the merit of making the most of the New World potential, and starting the...

 The picnic areas in the Bellunese include built-in grills and picnic tables with benches.
 The facilities blend beautifully with the landscape and are at the disposal of all visitors who want to enjoy a meal...